 Latvia VAT guide

-Latvia introduced Value Added Tax (VAT) in 1995.
-The rules on Latvian VAT compliance are based on EU VAT directives, as the country is a member of the European Union.
+Latvia introduced Value Added Tax (VAT)Â in 1995.
+Latvian VAT legislation is based on EU VAT directives, as Latvia has been a member of the European Union since 1 May 2004.

 What is the VAT rate in Latvia?